+Children are provided with verbal feedback throughout focussed activities and activities are adapted depending on how pupils engage with the task.
 Marking of children's work is essential to ensure they make further progress.
 Work is marked once completed before a child starts the next piece of work.
-Evidence trackers and pupil targets are updated at the time of marking to ensure that these remain up-to-date.